One of the first questions many students ask upon arrival to Western Michigan University is, “May I work in the United States?”

 - Students are authorized to work for specific dates of employment, which are stated on the I-20.
 A student may not begin before the start date or continue working after the end date.
-If it is expected that the student will need to work beyond the end date, they must reapply for CPT and be approved by Immigration Services.
+If it is expected that the student will need to work beyond the end date, they must reapply for CPT and be approved by Immigration Compliance.
 If they work beyond the end date, they will be working illegally and could lose future immigration benefits.

 The Curricular Practical Training Request form and Curricular Practical Training Workshops schedule are accessible on the Forms page.

 Academic Training is flexible in format and offers a variety of employment situations to supplement the academic program in the U.S. as a J-1 Student.
 Academic Training is available before completion of the program of study, as well as afterward.
 J-1 Students in non-degree programs are also eligible for AT.
-Prior written authorization by an Immigration Services advisor is required.
+Prior written authorization by an Immigration Compliance advisor is required.